 While we didn't abandon all retirement preparation features, the marketing focus shifted dramatically with the 1996 introduction of new materials themed "Drive to Your Dreams."
 We did remove all references to and all use of the word "retirement."
 We knew younger workers weren't focused on retirement while older workers understood the 401(k)'s capability.
 Instead, we focused on a "vehicle" workers could use to "save up" for a "Drive to Your Dreams"-whatever they happened to be dreaming about.
-While no structure that requires a lifetime of savings will be successful where workers to traverse all roads, including the paycheck-to-paycheck lane and other streets with deep debt potholes.
+While no structure that requires a lifetime of savings will be successful where workers lack the ability to earn wages, this design enabled workers to traverse all roads, including the paycheck-to-paycheck lane and other streets with deep debt potholes.